Analyzing CYBIN INC. (CYBN.NE) (CYBN) and The Competition

 Summary

-CYBIN INC. (CYBN.NE) competitors beat CYBIN INC. (CYBN.NE) on 9 of the 12 factors compared.
+CYBIN INC. (CYBN.NE) peers beat CYBIN INC. (CYBN.NE) on 9 of the 12 factors compared.

 Cybin, Inc. is a biotechnology company that focuses on progressing psychedelic therapeutics by utilizing proprietary drug discovery platforms, drug delivery systems, novel formulation approaches and treatment regimens for psychiatric disorders.
 It operates through the following segments: Serenity Life and Natures Journey.
 The Serenity Life segment engages in the research and development of pharmaceutical and nutraceutical psilocybin products.
 The Natures Journey segment focuses on non-psychedelic medical mushroom nutraceutical products.
 The company was founded by Paul Glavine, Eric So, and John Kanakis on October 13, 2016 and is headquartered in Toronto, Canada.